 Don’t confuse a cannabis club in Barcelona for a coffeeshop in Amsterdam; they’re not at all the same thing.
 Amsterdam’s coffeeshops are public and are open to anyone at any time.
 Barcelona’s cannabis clubs, on the other hand, are only open to new members via referrals through existing members.
 These policies result in striking differences between the two:

-- Amsterdam’s coffeeshops feel like you’re hanging out at a pub or bar
+- Amsterdam’s best coffeeshops feel like you’re hanging out at a pub or bar

-- Barcelona’s cannabis clubs feel like you’re hanging out in your own living room
+- Barcelona’s best cannabis clubs feel like you’re hanging out in your own living room

-If you join a cannabis social club, you can trust that your information will remain private.
-You won’t receive marked mail from the club, they won’t sell, give away or provide your information to anyone else, and the club won’t spam you with advertisements or offers.
+If you join a cannabis social club in Barcelona, you can trust that your personal information will remain private.
+You won’t receive marked mail from the club, the club won’t sell, give away, or provide your information to anyone else, the club will not leak or otherwise make your information available to government or other authorities, and the club won’t spam you with advertisements or offers.
 Why?
 Because it’s all private, not public.

 2.)
 You Don’t “Buy” Weed from Barcelona’s Cannabis Clubs

-This means that you’re not buying weed when you go to a smoking club.
-You’re simply acquiring your share of what you and other members have grown.
+This means that you’re not buying marijuana when you go to a Barcelona smoking club.
+You’re simply acquiring your share of what you and other members have collectively grown.
 Therefore, it is considered rude to talk about “buying weed,” and if you do so while at a club you might be corrected.
+Instead, ask how much the member share is, or how much contribution is required for X number of grams of cannabis.

 3.)
-You Need an ID and Address in Spain to Get a Membership
+You Need a Photo ID and Address in Spain to Get Membership at a Barcelona Cannabis Club

-In order to get a membership at a cannabis club you must present a valid passport, ID or NIE card.
-You must also register using an address in Spain; in most cases a hotel or hostel address won’t work so you will need to provide a residential address.
+In order to get a membership at a Barcelona cannabis club, you must present a valid government-issued passport, driver’s license, state or regional ID, NIE/DNI card, or other photo-visa.
+You must also register using a regular residential address in Spain; in most cases a hotel or hostel address won’t work, so you will need to provide a residential address.
 No mail will ever be sent to the address you provide, the information will be kept strictly confidential and in most cases you are not required to “prove” your address.
+Spanish residency is NOT required to join a cannabis club in Barcelona or any other city; you must merely supply a residential address at the time of your inscription.
+AirBnB and similar addresses are perfectly acceptable to use at registration.

 NOTE: In addition to the above, some clubs may require you to allow them to photograph you for their records.
 If you’re comfortable with this, then go for it.

-Additionally, some clubs require members to be 21 years old or older, while others accept new members as young as 18.
+Additionally, some clubs require members to be 21 years old or older, while others accept new members as young as age 18.
+If you’re trying to pull a fast one because you are under age, don’t bother; your identification will be rigorously checked by club staff before you are allowed to enter.

 4.)
 You can Still Get in Trouble for Smoking Marijuana in Barcelona

 Just because you can get weed legally in Barcelona doesn’t mean you can be flippant about it.
 Spanish law is very liberal in private spaces.
-Therefore, it’s okay to have some marijuana in your own home, or in a private club.
-But if you display or use marijuana in a public place and are caught, you’ll almost certainly be fined, the marijuana will be confiscated and depending on the circumstances you could be arrested and jailed.
+Therefore, it’s okay to have some marijuana in your own home, or in a private Barcelona cannabis club.
+But if you display or use marijuana in a public place and are caught, you’ll almost certainly be fined, the marijuana will be confiscated, and depending on the circumstances, you could be arrested and jailed.

 5.)
-Not All Marijuana at Cannabis Clubs in BCN is grown by the Club
+Not All Marijuana at Cannabis Clubs in Barcelona is grown by the Club

-Some clubs can’t afford the space, equipment and services required to grow fine quality marijuana.
+Some Barcelona smoking clubs can’t afford the space, equipment, risk, or services required to grow fine quality marijuana.
 Instead, they resort to acquiring it via other means.
-In some cases this may involve getting weed from other clubs, or it may require cooperation with large growers out in the Spanish countryside.
+In some cases this may involve getting weed from other cannabis clubs in Barcelona, or it may require cooperation with large growers out in the Spanish countryside.
 There are also some clubs that get their marijuana from the guys that sell it down on the beach.

 6.)
 Not All of Barcelona’s Smoking Clubs are Created Equal

-What I’ve found is that most people who are regulars at Barcelona’s cannabis clubs have memberships to multiple clubs – usually at least 5 or 6 – and frequent them all for different reasons.
+What I’ve found is that most people who are regulars at Barcelona’s cannabis clubs have memberships to multiple clubs – usually at least 5 or 6 – and frequent them all for different reasons; different strains of cannabis, different people, different environments, different locations in the city, etc.

 7.)
 Most Cannabis Clubs Charge a Yearly Membership Fee

 You’ll pay your fair share for the effort required to grow your marijuana and house you in a number of ways.
-First, nearly every club requires a yearly membership fee.
-This is generally 20 Euro, but can be as low as 10 Euro and as high as 50 Euro.
+First, nearly every club requires the payment of a yearly membership fee.
+This is generally 25-50 Euro, but can be as low as 20 Euro and as high as 100 Euro.
 Some clubs give membership away for free, but this is rare and often comes at a price – poor service, cruddy environment, terrible weed, etc.

-It is not appropriate to negotiate or attempt to have the fee waived.
-We are all members, we all need to support each other and these small fees are how we pull together to do this.
+It is not appropriate to negotiate or attempt to have the membership fee waived.
+We are all members; we all need to support each other, and these small fees are how we pull together to do this.
 You’ll also contribute a set amount per gram for different marijuana strains and hash, and for any other products or services offered by the club.

 8.)
 There are Legal Limits to How Much Marijuana you Can Acquire

-This is important; there are limits to how much weed you can purchase per month in Spain.
-I believe the limits are something like 98 grams, which means that if you’re getting lots of weed at multiple clubs, you could be subject to investigation.
+This is important; there are limits to how much weed you can procure per month at a cannabis club in Barcelona.
+I believe the limits are something like 98 grams, depending on the club, which means that if you’re getting lots of weed at multiple clubs, you could be subject to investigation.
 Probably not, but you should know this.
-When you register at a cannabis club, you will be provided with information about what the limits are, and you’ll sign a form stating you’ve read this information.
+When you register at a Barcelona cannabis club, you will be provided with information about what the limits are, and you’ll sign a form stating you’ve read this information.

 You’ll be asked on the forms how many grams per week you will acquire from the club.
-This is not a commitment; it is merely an estimate so you are not required to collect this amount each week.
+This is not a commitment; it is merely an estimate, so you are not required to collect this amount each week.
+Clubs will only allow you to acquire 5 grams per day maximum, although some clubs allow more or less, depending on the club and the member in question.
 I usually write that I’ll acquire around 8-10 grams per week or up to 40 per month, and for me that’s probably pretty accurate unless I’m doing a lot of entertaining that month.

-By filling out this form, you are authorizing the club to grow X grams of marijuana on your behalf.
+By filling out this form, you are authorizing the club to grow X grams of cannabis on your behalf.
 This protects the club in the event that its cultivation operations are investigated.

 9.)
 Cannabis Clubs in Spain Cannot Advertise Publicly